Multiplicative Complexity of Vector Valued Boolean Functions

-There are $2^n-1$ choices of $r$, so by the union bound, the total probability of at least one of \ref{eq:assumptionhighrank1} or \ref{eq:assumptionhighrank2} failing for a least one choice is at most $2\cdot (2^n-1)\cdot 2^{-\frac{7n}{4}}$, which tends to zero, so in fact the described construction will have the desired nonlinearity with high probability.

-\end{proof} We should note that it is not hard to improve in the constants in the proof and show that in fact the described function has nonlinearity at least $2^{n-1}-2^{\frac{n}{2}+c\sqrt{n}}$ for some constant $c<3$.
+There are $2^n-1$ choices of $r$, so by the union bound, the total probability of at least one of Assumption (\ref{eq:assumptionhighrank1}) or (\ref{eq:assumptionhighrank2}) failing for a least one choice is at most $2\cdot (2^n-1)\cdot 2^{-\frac{7n}{4}}$, which tends to zero, so in fact the described construction will have the desired nonlinearity with high probability. \end{proof} We should note that it is not hard to improve in the constants in the proof and show that in fact the described function has nonlinearity at least $2^{n-1}-2^{\frac{n}{2}+c\sqrt{n}}$ for some constant $c<3$.
 However, the proof given does not allow improvement to e.g. $c=2$.